jaimeilustre/restaurant-data/README.md

 2. Navigate to this directory and run the following codes:
     ``` bash
     npm install
-    code -r .
+    code .
     ```
-3. Once all the dependencies in the previous step have been installed, run the app locally with the following code:
+3. Once opened, install the foloowing dependency:
     ``` bash
+    npm install react router dom
+    npm install axios
+    ```
+4. Once all the dependencies in the previous step have been installed, run the app locally with the following code:
+    ``` bash
     npm run dev
     ```

-## Assumptions and things that were not clear
+## Assumptions or things that were not clear

 ## Improvements for future development
 - Create a filter function with the cuisines by either making a drop down menu to pick the cuisines of your choice or listing all the cuisines and making them clickable to filter your favourites.